I eat, therefore I am

 In the fall of 2019, we are opening a major exhibition on a hot topic: food.
 Je mange donc je suis will make you discover the biological, cultural and ecological aspects of our food.

-How does eating, a vital daily action, also shape our identities through cultural practices, rituals and taboos?
+How does the act of feeding oneself, vital and daily, at the same time shape our identities through cultural practices, rituals and prohibitions?
 What role has food played in our evolution?
-Can we talk about "gendered" foods?
-What are the environmental impacts accompanying the production of the resources needed to feed humankind today and those of tomorrow?
+Are there any "gendered" foods?
+What are the environmental impacts of producing resources to feed the world today and tomorrow?

 The "home-made" exhibition I eat, therefore I am brings the general public an easy to understand overview of the research carried out by scientists from the National History Museum in areas as varied as the development of taste, table manners, gastro-diplomacy, agricultural models, culinary heritage, meat consumption, GMOs and the food eaten by our ancestors.